 3) Sharing your story from your current perspective is a healthy tactic.
 It helps you distance yourself from past trauma.
-And it also reminders you of your victories.
+And it also reminds you of your victories.

 4) Sharing builds trust.
-The story of your life can create a community that helps others understand you better, building mutual trust.
+Your life story can create a community that helps others understand you better, building mutual trust.
 Trust is a necessary ingredient for any relationship.
 The more you are trusted, the more likely people are to accept you and what you say.

 Sharing Your Life Story with Others Makes a Difference